top of page

 Figure 10: Spectral Signature of Open & Coastal Water; Source: HYPERedu, EnMAP education initiative

-Similarly, see Figure 10 which shows the spectral signature of Open Water & Coastal Water.
-Sure, one could use Multispectral Imagery (the narrow B1 & B3 bands in Sentinel 2 MSI for example) to distinguish whether a pixel over an ocean is open or coastal, however it would be complicated as the difference in reflectance is tiny.
-With Hyperspectral imaging, the task would become much simpler through the derivation of spectral signature.
+Similarly, refer Figure 10 which depicts the spectral signature of open water and coastal water.
+Sure, one can use Multispectral Imagery (the narrow B1 & B3 bands in Sentinel 2 MSI for example) to distinguish whether a pixel over an ocean is open or coastal, however it would be complicated as the difference in reflectance is tiny.
+With Hyperspectral imaging, the task would become simpler through the derivation of spectral signature.

 Yes we do.
-Excess information is not always good information - it can be a double-edged sword.
-Because the spectral bands in Hyperspectral images are narrow and contiguous, researchers often encounter interferences from neighbouring bands while processing selected bands for a particular workflow.
-This is akin to cross-talk in telecommunications and is very problematic as it hampers the accuracy of delineation.
-Filtering the unwanted data signals / noise away isn't simple either - it necessitates the use of specialized and computationally-intensive corrective techniques.
-In contrast, the non-contiguous nature of spectral bands within Multispectral images ensures that data leakage doesn't happen.
-Moreover, the cost of acquiring Hyperspectral data and the expertise required to analyze it is very high compared to Multispectral data as of today.
+More information does not always imply good information, it can become a double-edged sword.
+Because the Spectral bands in Hyperspectral images are narrow and contiguous, researchers often encounter interference from the neighbouring bands while processing select bands for a workflow.
+This is akin to cross-talk in telecommunications and is problematic as it hampers the accuracy of delineation.
+Filtering the unwanted noise away isn't simple either - it necessitates the use of specialized and computationally-intensive corrective techniques.
+In contrast, the non-contiguous nature of Spectral bands within Multispectral images ensures that data leakage doesn't occur.
+Moreover, the cost of acquiring Hyperspectral data and the expertise required to process it is much higher compared to that of Multispectral imaging as of today.

-[Some of the drawbacks of Multispectral imaging are applicable to Hyperspectral imaging as well - spaceborne acquisitions for earth observation can't be captured at night and are also susceptible to atmospheric influences during daytime]
+Some of the drawbacks of Spaceborne Multispectral imaging for Earth Observation are also applicable to Spaceborne Hyperspectral imaging for Earth Observation - acquisitions cannot be made at night-time and are also susceptible to atmospheric influences during the day.

 Hyperspectral data can be acquired using different techniques, the choice of which depends on aspects such as the biogeochemical characteristics of the object or surface, sensitivity to external influences, desired resolution, cost constraints, and coverage requirements.